 Applicants must be energetic, have strong leadership skills, be able to get along well with people, and have a strong commitment to service.
 Preference will be given to those who have experience in International travel and volunteering.

-Responsibilities of Volunteer Director(s) in Ecuador
+Responsibilities of Volunteer Director(s) in Ecuador and Thailand

 Your responsibility is to oversee and facilitate the volunteers’ work in orphanages as well as their overall experience.
 You will also be responsible to keep open communication with office staff to work on program improvements and overall program needs.
 These duties will be shared between the two Volunteer Directors.